visit our sponsor

 - Halászlé (a spicy soup made with freshwater fish and paprika).

 - Gulyás (Hungarian goulash is a hearty beef, capsicum and paprika soup; Western goulash is calledpörkölt or tokány).

-- Lecsó (paprika vegetable stew of onions, tomatoes, and peppers, with variations including sausage and egg).
+- Lecsó (a paprika vegetable stew of onions, tomatoes, and peppers, with variations including sausage and egg).

 - Paprikás csirke (chicken in a creamy, paprika sauce, often served with (surprise!) sour cream).

 - Lángos (a plate-sized sheet of fried dough that is usually smothered with sour cream and cheese).

 - Rántott Sajt (fried cheese).